Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 If the court finds that the petitioner has been abused, an order of protection will be issued.
 The remedies provided by an order of protection may include the prohibition of further abuse or neglect, exclusive possession of the residence, a stay away order, counseling, physical care and possession of the minor child, temporary legal custody, visitation restrictions, prohibition on the removal of the child from Illinois, an order to appear, possession or protection of personal property, an order that certain payments be made, prohibition on entry, and several other remedies.

 In determining whether to grant one of these remedies, the court must consider several factors.
-While there are some variations for specific remedies, the factors the court must consider are generally as follows: the nature, frequency, severity and consequences of the respondent’s past abuse or neglect, the likelihood of danger of future abuse, and the danger that any child will be abused, neglected, or improperly removed from Illinois or concealed within Illinois.
+The factors the court must consider are generally as follows: the nature, frequency, severity and consequences of the respondent’s past abuse or neglect, the likelihood of danger of future abuse, and the danger that any child will be abused, neglected, or improperly removed from or concealed within Illinois.
 In the case of an emergency order of protection, the judge is not required to consider all of these factors if he or she believes that the contents of the petition and the testimony of the petitioner sufficiently indicate abuse by the respondent and support the granting of relief.

 The violation of an order of protection will make the respondent subject to both criminal and civil liability.
 As such, all orders of protection should be taken very seriously.